cs50nestm/cs50labs/placeholders/README.md

 ## Specifying How Many Decimal Places

 You'll notice that `%f` is the placeholder for both floats and doubles.
-It automatically defaults to printing exactly six places after the decimal point.
-You can have it print more or fewer places after the decimal, with a bit of extra syntax.
+It automatically **defaults to** printing exactly **six places after the decimal point**.
+You can have it **print more or fewer places** after the decimal, with a bit of extra syntax.

 To round one place after the decimal point you would use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.

 {% next %}

 ## More than One Variable in One Statement

-You can print more than one variable in a `printf` statement, by using multiple placeholders in the output string, and multiple variables, separated by commas.
+You can print **more than one variable** in a `printf` statement, by using **multiple placeholders** in the output string, and multiple variables, separated by commas.
 For instance

 ```c
 printf("My name is %s and my age is %i.\n", name, age);